Noamko/AnomalyDetectionWebApp/README.md

 # Anomaly Detection WebApp
 The project provides an **API** that support the following options:
 - upload training and test (csv files).
-- detect anomlies using on of the 2 detection algorithems (Linear Regression or Hybrid that uses a minimal circle algorithem)
+- detect anomalies using on of the 2 detection algorithems (Linear Regression or Hybrid that uses a minimal circle algorithem)
 - Get data from a given csv header (from a test file).

   The detection algorithem implemented using native Addon in the context of the Node.js is a binary file that is compiled from a low-level language like C and C++